itstreefam/codeHistories/README.md

     "terminal.integrated.defaultProfile.windows": "Git Bash",
     "terminal.integrated.defaultProfile.osx": "zsh",
     "terminal.integrated.defaultProfile.linux": "bash",
+    "code-runner.runInTerminal": true,
-    "code-runner.runInTerminal" : true,
+    "code-runner.ignoreSelection": true,
+    "code-runner.clearPreviousOutput": false,
-    "terminal.integrated.shellIntegration.enabled": false
+    "terminal.integrated.shellIntegration.enabled": false,
+    "python.terminal.activateEnvironment": false,
 }
 ```

-As mentioned above, the "[Extension Development Host]" window will be where you start working on your project.
 There is a chance there might be more than two run buttons, so make sure you right click on the "Run Code" button and hide it.
 The custom "Code Histories commit" ensures that the terminal data are captured only when that button is clicked.

+For directly typed executions in the terminal, you could use the run "Code Histories commit" button first time and select "No" in the pop-up to not commit since the typed executions are different from the ones from the button.

-The intial VS Code will run in the background to capture the code state and output.
+The intial VS Code window will run in the background to capture the code state and output.

 ## Release Notes